 - i.
-All workmanship must be within the tolerances defined in Chapter 1 of this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner. - iii.
+All workmanship must be within defined tolerances as defined in Chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner. - iii.
 Strip foundations should be of a suitable depth in order to achieve a satisfactory level of performance.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
-Strip foundations must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+Strip foundations must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.

-Strip and mass filled foundations are usually the most simplistic and cost-effective foundation for low rise buildings on original ground, and the guidance in Chapter 5.3 provides details of how to meet the Functional Requirements.
+Strip and mass fill foundations are usually the most simplistic and cost effective foundation for low rise buildings on original ground, the guidance in Chapter 5.3, provides details of how to meet the Functional Requirements.